Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-scratching-post-placement-guide-for-small-apartments.md

 ### Corner scratchers
 Corners are often wasted space in apartments, but they're perfect for scratching posts.
 Corner scratchers fit snugly into unused corners, providing scratching surfaces without disrupting your room's flow.
 Look for triangular or wedge-shaped scratchers designed specifically for corners.
 Some are vertical posts that fit in corners, while others are horizontal pads that sit on the floor.
 Both types are excellent space-savers.
-Corner placement also has the advantage of being naturally stable—the walls provide support, reducing the risk of tipping during enthusiastic scratching.
+Corner placement also has the advantage of being naturally stablethe walls provide support, reducing the risk of tipping during enthusiastic scratching.
 ### Wall-mounted options
 Wall-mounted scratchers are the ultimate space-saving solution.
 They take up zero floor space and can be positioned at various heights to suit your cat's preferences.
 These scratchers attach directly to walls and can be placed anywhere you have wall space.
 Some are simple pads, while others are more elaborate with multiple levels or integrated perches.